 Steps of Cleaning Your Bike Helmet Straps

-Start by removing the padding from your helmet.
+Start by removing the helmet pads.
 Remove any salt deposits by using a soft, dry brush, such as a toothbrush.

 Bend and move the straps so that you can get into the gaps in the materials.
 This will allow you to remove as much salt as possible before wetting them.
 If you do not remove the salt, it will soak in deeper into the straps.

-Place the straps under warm, running water until they are soaked through and then brush them again.
-Put some mild soap on the brush and gently work it into the straps, ensuring that you get into the hard-to-reach areas under the buckles – use a cotton swap if needed.
+Place the straps under warm, running water until they are soaked through, and then brush them again.
+Put some soap on the soft brush and gently work it into the straps, ensuring that you get into the hard-to-reach areas under the buckles – use a cotton swap if needed.

-Rinse your straps thoroughly until you are sure that there is no soap left.
+Rinse your bike helmet straps thoroughly until you are sure that there is no soap left.
 Leave your helmet to air dry.
-You can accelerate the process with a room fan if desired.
+You can accelerate the process with a fan if desired.

 Once dried, check your straps for any odors.
 If they still smell, wash them again as per above, allow the straps to dry, and then spray them using a shoe spray that does not have any harsh chemicals.

-Once the spray has dried, wash the straps once more to remove the spray so that it does not irritate your skin.
+Once the spray has dried, wash the straps once more to remove the spray in order to avoid skin irritation on sensitive skin.

-When cycling, your helmet is the thing that protects your head.
+When cycling, your helmet plays an important role as the gear that protects your head.
 And, as it must be held firmly in place, your straps are very important.
-Not only do they secure your helmet in place, they make sure that your helmet stays in place in the case of a crash.
+Not only do they secure your helmet in place, but they also make sure that your helmet stays in place in the case of a crash.